Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 ### Step 2: Unstable Internet - State Management through React-Query

-- Make sure you did the previous step, because that contains required code for this step
+- Make sure you did the previous step, because that contains required code for this step.

-- In this lab, we will manage the error and loading states of the component using react-query
+- In this lab, we will manage the error and loading states of the component using react-query.

 - Start by opening `HomePage.tsx` in the `WrightBrothersFrontend/src/pages` folder